Skip to content

 Buy Shy

-Choose a Unique Stones
+Choose Unique Stones

 Diamonds haven’t always been the standard for engagement rings.
 It wasn’t until the late 1940’s that an ad copywriter came up with a slogan that changed the wedding jewellery market forever.
 “A Diamond is Forever,” said the motto, and diamonds quickly took over the engagement ring market.